orpheuslummis/defiyieldselect/README.md

 - `collect`: thread pool to periodically run the *datagetters* each in a thread
 - `score`: periodically computing scores from data
 - `serve`: exposing the results with a Flask app

+### Model A (`model_a`)

+Multiplication of the mean of APR values and the weighted slope of a linear regression of price values.

+This is our main model.

+### Model B (`model_b`)

+Multiplication of the mean of APR values and a cubed slope of a linear regression of price values.

 ## Varia